Franklin Electric Q2 2025 Earnings Call Transcript

 CFO at Franklin Electric

-Yeah, overall from a price to the cost perspective, we were in really great shape versus the prior year.
-From a volume perspective, we talked about that throughout our prepared remarks, seeing a bit of an uplift year over year from a volume perspective as we've taken share in a few places, namely distribution, a bit in energy, seeing really good performance in energy with regard to international data center projects and grid growth.
-And then as I mentioned, price over cost, including the impact of a little bit of impact that we've seen in tariffs, we're covering that nicely.
+Overall, from a price over cost perspective, we were in really great shape versus the prior year.
+From a volume perspective, we talked about that throughout our prepared remarks.
+Seeing a bit of an uplift year over year from a volume perspective as we've taken share in a few places, namely Distribution, a bit in Energy, seeing really good performance in Energy with regard to international data center projects and grid growth.
+As I mentioned, price over costs, including the impact of a little bit of impact that we've seen in tariffs, we're covering that nicely.

 Joe Ruzynski